-I am hugely looking forward to welcoming your daughters into a very exciting year for them at the School.
-Your daughters are no longer the youngest girls in the Senior School and, as such, they are expected to be role models for their little sisters in Year 7, setting a good example of dress, behaviour and commitment to school activities.
+I am delighted to be able to join your daughters on their journey into Year 8 as Head of Year.
+As I will be starting maternity leave at the end of the first half term.
+Miss Rickards will be Acting Head of Year, also from September to ensure a seamless transition in supporting the pastoral welfare of the year group.
+Your daughters are no longer the youngest pupils in the Senior School and, as such, they are expected to be role models for their little sisters in Year 7, setting a good example of dress, behaviour and commitment to school activities.